 - 20.1 Unless the Articles or terms of issue of any shares say otherwise, any shareholder can transfer some or all of their shares to another person.
-Every transfer of shares in certificated form must be in writing, and either in the usual standard form, or in any other form approved by the Directors. - 20.2 Transfers of uncertificated shares are to be carried out using a relevant system and must comply with the CREST Regulations.
+Every transfer of shares in certificated form must be in writing, and either in the usual standard form (known as a stock transfer form), or in any other form approved by the Directors. - 20.2 Transfers of uncertificated shares are to be carried out using a relevant system and must comply with the CREST Regulations.